-A New Year’s meal of black-eyed peas, collards, cornbread and pork/ham is steeped in the tradition of bringing wealth for the coming year.
+A New Year’s meal of black-eyed peas, collards, cornbread and pork/ham is steeped in the tradition of bringing good luck and wealth for the coming year.
 The peas symbolize coins or wealth; greens resemble folding money; cornbread is the color of gold and pork is a sign of prosperity in some cultures because pigs root forward.

 It has also been said that when Union General Sherman raided Confederate food supplies, he left the black-eyed peas and salted pork, thinking they were animal foods.
 The Confederates saw this as good fortune since they still had those foods to eat.

 Hopping John is a traditional New Year’s Day dish throughout the South.
 This recipe comes from Florida Back Roads Travel.

 1 cup uncooked rice

 1 tsp. hot pepper sauce

 Soak peas in enough water to cover overnight.

 Rinse well in morning, drain, and place in a pot with water and bring to a boil.

 Reduce heat, add seasoning meat, pepper sauce, and salt and pepper to taste.

 Meanwhile, cook onions in bacon fat until soft and then add to peas.
 Cook over low heat for about 30 to 45 minutes.
 Check water level and add rice, so that there is at least 2 cups of liquid for one cup of rice.